 SIERRA LEONE BIRDING TOUR: DETAILED ITINERARY

-Sierra Leone: Day 1 The tour begins late this evening at Lungi, where we shall stay for one night.
-We shall arrive at Lungi International Airport, situated on the opposite side of the Sierra Leone River to Freetown, from where a water taxi service will ferry us into Freetown itself.
+Sierra Leone: Day 1 Our tour begins late this evening at Freetown’s Lungi International Airport.
+Lungi, where we will spend the night, is situated on the opposite side of the Sierra Leone River to Freetown itself, so a water taxi service will ferry us across the river tomorrow.

 Sierra Leone: Day 3 Today we shall be birding in the savannahs and gallery forests in the vicinity of the Bumbuna Falls at the base of the Sula Mountains.
 The area is fairly well populated with numerous small farms and villages and is also the site of a recently finished hydroelectric dam.